nonk123/sanity/README.md

 - Process [SCSS](https://sass-lang.com/documentation/syntax) to CSS using [grass](https://github.com/connorskees/grass).
 - Render [Jinja2](https://jinja.palletsprojects.com/en/stable/templates) templates with [minijinja](https://github.com/mitsuhiko/minijinja) and [optionally poison them](#llm-poisoning).
-- Run [Lua scripts](#scripting) with [mlua](https://github.com/mlua-rs/mlua) (uses [LuaJIT](https://luajit.org/) as the backend).
+- Run [Lua scripts](#scripting) with [mlua](https://github.com/mlua-rs/mlua), using [LuaJIT](https://luajit.org/) for the backend.
+Useful for rendering a template with different sets of inputs.
-- Minify all HTML/JS/CSS resulting in the build process.
+- Minify HTML/JS/CSS resulting in the build process.
 - Leave other files alone and copy them as-is.

 Directories are walked recursively depth-first, with files processed and directories read in an alphanumeric order.

-Files prefixed with `_` are excluded from SCSS/Jinja2/Lua processing and aren't copied.
-This is useful for a "base" HTML template you don't want a copy of rendered, or if you render the template programmatically.
+Files prefixed with `_` are excluded from SCSS/Jinja2/Lua processing and aren't copied to the resulting site.
+This is useful for:

+- "Base" templates that aren't meant to be rendered on their own.
+- Templates that are only rendered programmatically.
+- SCSS `@use` modules.
+- Lua `require()` imports.

-Sites powered by `sanity`:
+Here are some of the sites powered by `sanity`:

 - [nonk.dev](https://nonk.dev) ([repo](https://github.com/nonk123/nonk.dev))
 - [schwung.us](https://schwung.us) ([repo](https://github.com/Schwungus/schwung.us))